extrange/personal-blog/docs/blog-posts/2023-09-11-best-way-cook-beans.md

 Examples of heat-sensitive antinutrients include lectins (which interfere with absorption of calcium, iron, phosphorus and zinc), and saponins (which interfere with normal nutrient absorption).

-Generally, heat-stable antinutrients were best removed (60+%) by a combination of soaking with/without autoclaving[^2007], or sprouting > 48hr.
-Heat-sensitive antinutrients were not significantly affected by sprouting, but were removed almost totally by soaking with/without autoclaving.
+Heat-stable antinutrients were best removed by a combination of soaking and cooking/autoclaving (60+%) [^2007], or sprouting > 24hr (87-100%).

+Heat-sensitive antinutrients were not significantly reduced by sprouting, but were removed almost totally by soaking and cooking/autoclaving.

 In both cases, autoclaving was more effective than cooking.

 ## Cooking with/without discarding soaking water